emacsmirror/dwin/README.md

     package manager.

 5. <a id="limit:older-emacs">Running dwin on somewhat older Emacs.</a>
-- dwin runs on Emacs from 29.1 onwards seamlessly.
+- dwin runs on Emacs from 29.1 onward seamlessly.
 - For Emacs 28.1 and 28.2 you need to add to your `use-package` (see [example init.el with package](etc/example-emacs-inits/03-dwin-via-package-emacs-before-29.1/init.el) and [example init.el with straight](etc/example-emacs-inits/04-dwin-via-straight-emacs-before-29.1/init.el)):